 - NWI-IMI003 Philosophy and Ethics for computing and information sciences (3 ec)

 In addition to the discipline related courses, the first year contains 9 ec free electives.
 The second year programme of the SIS or SMI also contains 3 ec free electives, together making up 12 ec free electives.

 NB: Programme components are to be chosen within the same specialisation, so it is not possible to mix Data Science and Software Science specialisation courses and electives.

 In the second year, the regular SIS or SMI specialisation programme containing the societal theme courses is done (for more information about these programmes, see their main prospectuses).
 The SIS courses and projects are offered by the Institute for Science, Innovation and Society (ISIS).

-There is no default programme for combination of the societal specialisations with the specialisations Cyber Security or Mathematical Foundations of Computing Science.
+There is no default programme for combination of the societal specialisations with the specialisations Cyber Security, Cyber Security and AI or Mathematical Foundations of Computing Science.
 Students who would like to explore these options should contact programme coordinator Johannes Textor.